-Methodological Note - WID Update 2020
+Technical Note - WID Update 2022

-Simplified DINA for Australia, Canada and New Zealand
+DINA estimates for Australia, Canada and New Zealand

-Matthew Fisher-Post[†]
+Matthew Fisher-Post

-This version: November 2020
+This version: November 2022

-The purpose of this methodological note is to contribute a first estimation of distributional national accounts series for Australia, Canada and New Zealand, including preliminary estimates through the year 2019.
-Where extensive previous work has been based solely on fiscal income data from the tax authorities in each country, we now update these estimates and cover all sources of national income, including income that is not reported on tax returns.
-In brief, we build a 'simplified DINA' estimation.
+The purpose of this technical note is to highlight the distributional national accounts series for Australia, Canada and New Zealand, including estimates through the year 2019.
+Where extensive previous work has been based solely on fiscal income data from the tax authorities in each country, we have improved these estimates and cover all sources of national income, including income that is not reported on tax returns.
+In brief, we build a 'simplified DINA' estimation for Canada and New Zealand (see Fisher-Post 2021), and a detailed full DINA series for Australia (see Fisher-Post, Hérault and Wilkins 2022).

-Center for International Development (Harvard Kennedy School) 79 John F Kennedy St, Cambridge, MA 02138 matthew.fisher-post@hks.harvard.edu & World Inequality Lab (Paris School of Economics) 48 Boulevard Jourdan, Paris 75014 France matthew.fisher-post@psemail.eu
+World Inequality Lab (Paris School of Economics) 48 Boulevard Jourdan, Paris 75014 France matthew.fisher-post@psemail.eu